Mon–Fri 9am–6pm

 Common questions

-Most commercial mortgage lenders require a minimum 25–30% deposit (70–75% LTV).
-For adverse credit borrowers, a larger deposit of 30–40% may be required depending on the severity of the credit issues.
+Most commercial mortgage lenders require a minimum 25–30% deposit (70–75% LTV) for clean credit.
+For adverse credit borrowers, a larger deposit of 30–40% is typically required depending on the severity of the credit issues and the type of property.
+Lower LTV significantly improves your options with adverse credit.

-Typically 4–8 weeks from application to completion, though complex cases, title issues or planning complications can extend this.
-A bridging loan can be used to complete quickly while a commercial mortgage is arranged.
+Typically 4–8 weeks from application to completion, though complex cases, title issues, or planning complications can extend this.
+A bridging loan can be used to complete a property purchase quickly while a longer-term commercial mortgage is arranged.

 Start-up businesses are harder to fund on a commercial mortgage.
 Most lenders prefer 2–3 years of trading accounts.
-For start-ups, some lenders consider personal income and assets alongside the business projections.
+For start-ups, some lenders will consider personal income and assets alongside projected business performance — particularly if there is strong personal equity available.

 Ready to find your commercial mortgage lender?